mehdi551/2nd_html_css_template/README.md

 # 2nd_html_css_template
-its not my design i took it from a websit
+its not my design i took it from a website